 A topically applied drug is any medication that is applied to the body’s surface (e.g., skin, eyes) in order to achieve a desired local therapeutic effect.
 Many drug types fall under the umbrella of topical drugs, including lotions, creams, ointments, gels, foams, patches, and drops, among others.
 This post will focus on drugs applied directly to the skin and where a local response is desired.

 Topically applied drugs often follow different requirements for pharmacokinetic (PK) assessment than drugs administered orally or intravenously.
 For topicals, many required studies are delayed until the final formulation is available and the final formulation strength and dosing regimen have been established in safety and efficacy trials.
+However, early sampling for systemic exposure is advised to confirm assay sensitivity, safety cover, optimal dosing regimen and optimal sampling.

 The Skin Barrier & Drug Absorption